graphql-java-kickstart/graphql-java-servlet/README.md

 You **MUST** pass this execution strategy to the servlet for Relay.js support.

 This is the default execution strategy for the `OsgiGraphQLServlet`, and must be added as a dependency when using that servlet.

+## Apollo support

+Query batching is supported, no configuration required.

 ## Spring Framework support